iurnus/scripps_kaust_model_doc/index.rst

 User Guide of Scripps-KAUST Regional Integrated Prediction System (SKRIPS)
 ##########################################################################

-This is a user guide of Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
+This is the user guide of Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
 The SKRIPS model is designed to be a state-of-the-art coupled atmosphere-ocean modeling system.

 The SKRIPS model currently includes the following models: